Burn Fat Fast With Leon Scott’s HIIT Workouts

 Work 30sec Rest 60sec Reps 6-10

 Sprint at your maximum pace for 30sec then jog or walk for 60sec to recover.
-If you can find a self-powered treadmill like a Woodway this will be easier than having to adjust speeds on a automatic treadmill.
+If you can find a self-powered treadmill like a Woodway this will be easier than having to adjust speeds on an automatic treadmill.

 Once you get used to the workout you can increase the challenge in a variety of ways.
 “Increase the intensity or the length of the work intervals, shorten your rest periods or add more intervals,” says Scott.